-

 - Massachusetts registration and titling laws are detailed in the Massachusetts Driver's Manual, which is another helpful resource overall.

-Top Selling a New Car
+Selling a New Car

 Only licensed dealers can sell new cars in Massachusetts.
 Dealers are carefully regulated by state law.

-Top Buying a Used Car
+Buying a Used Car

 - The Attorney General has a Guide to Buying or Leasing a Used Car in Massachusetts, with lots of good information about dealer requirements and consumers' rights.

-Top Selling a Used Car
+Selling a Used Car

-- The Used Vehicle Warranty Law: You, the seller, are required by law to inform buyers about any known defects which impair the safety or substantially impair the use of the vehicle.
+- The Used Vehicle Warranty Law: You, the seller, are required by law to inform buyers about any known defects that impair the safety or substantially impair the use of the vehicle.
 This law applies to any vehicle being sold for use on the road, no matter its age or condition.
-If the buyer can prove that a defect exists and that you, the seller, didn't disclose it, the buyer can cancel the sale and request a refund.
+If the buyer can prove a defect exists and that you, the seller, didn't disclose it, the buyer can cancel the sale and request a refund.

 - The Lemon Aid Law: You are required to make sure the vehicle you are selling can pass state inspection.
-If the vehicle fails inspection within the first seven days after the sale, the buyer can return it to you and request a refund.
+If the vehicle fails inspection within the first 7 days after the sale, the buyer can return it to you and request a refund.

 - Odometer Rollbacks: Illegal, plain and simple.
 Get caught and you can be fined, as well as have the sale canceled.